 - President Clinton lifted 50-year restrictions on trade, travel & banking with North Korea (1999)

+And, on this date in 2011, the Occupy Wall Street movement began in Zuccotti Park, in the heart of New York’s financial district.
 Within weeks, encampments sprang up around the world to join the protest against social and economic inequality for “the 99 percent”.
 Some lasting and positive direct action did result.
-(Photo by John St John Photography, CC)

 The Great Compromise ended the stalemate between “patriots” (who favored states-rights) and “nationalists” (who favored stronger federal powers) and the question of how to apportion for representation in the congress.
 Numerous other compromises accommodated the factions but also led to only 39 of the 55 delegates agreeing to sign the document.
 The final arbiter of law in the nation, The Constitution’s first three words—We the People—affirmed that the government of the United States exists to serve its citizens.